iancenry/managing-data/README.md

-# Passing Data to In React
+# Passing Data to In React And Forms
 -  This project helps to understand how to manage data in the parent by a child component.

+## Passing Data

 **NB:**
 1. inline styles with dynamic styling